AazhaKatral/-----/README.md

 _______________________________________________________________________________________________________________________

-## Part 4 - Architecting Deep Learning Systems
+## Part 4 - Architecting Deep Learning Systems:
-### Chapter 15: An end to end System combining Data Science, Architecture, Microservices, Containers, AIOps, AIaaS, DL based Projects and Frameworks and Innovative Ideas
+### Chapter 15:
+This chapter builds on all of the previous work and presents an end to end System combining Data Science, Architecture, Microservices, Containers, AIOps, AIaaS, DL Frameworks and Innovation